merigrin/jolie/README.md

 Jolie is a open source application built for testing the Dwolla <a href="http://dwolla.com">ACH API</a>.

-## To Deploy Application on Heroku you need
+## Follow these steps to deploy this application on Heroku

 1) Create a application in heroku.

 2) Create the addon postgres in heroku using Resource tab

 3) Set the NODE_ENV to development for the app in the heroku site before you install.